riffomonas/RR_R25_2014/research_plan.md

   * Identify various technologies as solutions to practices that limit reproducibility (Comprehension)

-* Activities:
+* Activities (2 hrs):
-  * Case study 1: PI publishes a paper and gets innundated by emails asking about the nitty gritty of the methods
+  * Case study 1: PI publishes a paper and gets inundated by emails asking about the nitty gritty of the methods (10 min)
-  * Case study 2: Student finds Meadows et al. IPython notebook and wants to do a secondary analysis
+  * Case study 2: Student finds Meadows et al. IPython notebook and wants to do a secondary analysis (10 min)
   * Presentation: describe of the recent history highlighting problems in reproducibility across science and in the microbiome literature (20 min).
-  * Read: Wommack and Ravel editorial from Microbiome
+  * Read: Wommack and Ravel editorial from Microbiome (5 min)
   * Think-pair-share: what are the areas of microbiome research that are most prone to limit reproduciblity?
+(5 min)
-  * Read and analyze a recent microbiome paper to identify where there are possible limitations to reproducibility
+  * Read and analyze a recent microbiome paper to identify where there are possible limitations to reproducibility (20 min)
-  * Presentation: identify areas that are the most prone to limiting reproducibility and provide a technology overview that links technologies to specific hurdles in terms of insuring reproducibiltiy (20 min).
+  * Presentation: identify areas that are the most prone to limiting reproducibility and provide a technology overview that links technologies to specific hurdles in terms of insuring reproducibility (20 min).
-  * Go and do: create accounts at GitHub, FigShare, and DataDryad
+  * Go and do: create accounts at GitHub, FigShare, and DataDryad (20 min)
-  * Extend: go through an audit of your research group's five most recent publications and score them for their reproducibility using a checklist
+  * Extend: go through an audit of your research group's most recent publications and score them for their reproducibility using a checklist (?)

 * Assessment:
   * Take in responses to think-pair-share activity